-3.3 You must advise Us annually, in writing prior to the school year, of the amount You will charge for each of the school terms.

-The charges which We will pay You are limited to the maximum allowable rates set under the ABSTUDY Policy Manual.
+Notification of Residential3.3 You must advise Us annually, in writing prior to the school year, of the amount You will charge for each of the school terms.ChargeThe charges which We will pay You are limited to the maximum allowable rates set under the ABSTUDY Policy Manual.

-Notification of Entitled Students details

-3.4 You must provide Us with a written notice, prior to each of the terms of the school year, of the full name and home address of each Entitled Student who is to be a Resident at the Hostel during each of these terms.
+Notification of Entitled Students3.4You must provide Us with a written notice, prior to each of the terms of the school year, of the full name and home address of each Entitled Student who is to be a Resident at the Hostel during each of these terms.